 When can my electric service be disconnected in Texas?

-A REP may disconnect service without prior notice:
+REPs may disconnect service without notice:

-- If there’s an immediate safety issue.
+– In case of an immediate safety issue.

 What if my electric service contract is canceled for non-payment?

-The notice must explain how you can make arrangements to pay your overdue bill over time and tell you how the company will try to collect your unpaid charges if you do not pay or don’t make deferred payment arrangements before the shut-off date.
+The notice must explain how you can make arrangements to pay your overdue bill over time and how the company will try to collect your unpaid charges if you do not pay or don’t make deferred payment arrangements before the shut-off date.